 Here seen is the Belgian M-frigate F930 Leopold I steaming on the North Sea.
 One of the main tasks of the M-frigates of the Karal Doorman class is ASW, in which the ship heavily depends on its helicopter.
 To support the NH90 helicopter the flight deck of the Dutch and Belgian M-frigates has been elongated over the past years.

 Currently the Dutch military operates twelve NH-90NFH helicopters and eight NH-90TNFH helicopters.
 The first type is fully maritime mission capable and the second one is a tactical version of the NFH which is used as a maritime transport helicopter.
 The TNFH is roughly the same as the NFH but lacks the ASW-station and dipping sonar.
 In exchange the helicopter has a missile warning system to protect it during tactical operations.
 Currently the whole NH-90 is modified to the latest standards and will get an extensive software update of the mission system.
 It will take until 2020 to bring all the helicopters to the same standard.
 The next project already on the horizon is the replacement of the 50-year-old Mk 46 torpedo by a new light weight torpedo.
 The replacement process is scheduled to start in 2023 so at this time there is no successor known yet.
 With all the currents upgrades the NH-90 helicopters of 860 SQN will provide the Navy which a seaborn helicopter capacity for at least the coming decade, and thus assures 860 SQN can continue its maritime role in the Dutch navy.

-We would like to thank the Royal Dutch Navy for making this article possible.
+We would like to thank the Dutch MOD for having us.